melo/ci-runner-default-image/README.md

 * App::cpanminus;
 * Carton.

+# Helper commands

+We also include some helpers for common CI tasks.

+## `cmd-retry`

-There is also a command available, `cmd-retry`, that executes the command given as parameter while a specific string shows up in the output.
+The `cmd-retry` helper will repeat the execution of the command given as parameter while a specific string shows up in the output.
 For example:

     cmd-retry "502 Bad Gateway" docker login -u gitlab-ci-token -p $CI_BUILD_TOKEN $CI_REGISTRY